 Recall that a cumulative distribution function gives probabilities of the form: P (X < x), that is, probabilities that are less than the value being examined.

 The first column, headed z, ranges from 0.0 to 4.0.
-Across the top, the values range from 0.00 up to 0.09.
-These values allow is a person to look up any z-value correct to two decimal places.
-The vertical column gives the value to one decimal place, and the horizontal row gives the values in the second decimal position.
-So, for example, if you want to look up z = 0.26, you would go to the row that starts 0.2, and go to the column headed 0.06.
-You can then read off the value 0.6026, which means that 60.26% of z-values or z-scores are less than 0.26.
+Across the top, the values range from 0.00 to 0.09.
+These values allow a person to look up any z-value to two decimal places.
+The vertical column gives the value to one decimal place and the horizontal row gives the values in the second decimal position.
+So, for example, if you want to look up z = 0.26, you would go to the row that starts 0.2 and go to the column headed 0.06.
+You can then read the value 0.6026, which means that 60.26% of z-values or z-scores are less than 0.26.

-So, the body of the table (the middle part) gives probabilities (or areas under the graph), and hence all the values in the body of the table lie between 0 and 1.
+So, the body of the table (the middle part) gives probabilities (or areas under the graph); hence; all the values in the body of the table lie between 0 and 1.
 Actually, they lie between 0.5 and 1, because the table starts considering z-values from the point 0.

-You can see that 60.26% of the area under the graph lies to the left of the point z = 0.26, and therefore 39.74% of the area lies to the right of this point.
+You can see that 60.26% of the area under the graph lies to the left of the point z = 0.26.
+Therefore, 39.74% of the area lies to the right of this point.
 Because areas under continuous graphs give probabilities, you can also say that: P(Z < 0.26) = 0.6026.

 At this point, you might have a question.
 Z-scores generally range from -4 to 4, but the table has no negative values.
 Why not?

-Continuing with the example, the area to the left of -1.83 is 0.0336, which is the probability of obtaining a z-score smaller than -1.83.
+Continuing with this example, the area to the left of -1.83 is 0.0336, which is the probability of obtaining a z-score smaller than -1.83.

-A portion of the z-table is presented as below (N(z) represents the cumulative probability distribution for a standard random variable Z):
+A portion of the z-table is presented below.
+(N(z) represents the cumulative probability distribution for a standard random variable Z):

 Suppose that you want to find the probability that a standard normal variable is less than or equal to 1.01.
 In the z-table, go down the column headed by the letter z to 1.00.
 Move to the right and read the entry under the column headed 0.01.
 It's 0.8438.
 That is, P(Z ≤ 1.01) = 0.8438 or 84.38%, and P(Z ≥ 1.01) = 15.62%.